Blazam-App/docs.blazam.org/docsource/user/notifications.md

 Subscriptions set for email will send an email notification to the user's configured email address within Blazam (accessible from the `User Button` of each Blazam user).

-By default Blazam populates all users emails with the value in Active Directory, if available.
+By default, Blazam populates all users' emails with the value in Active Directory, if available.

 ### Block
 Subscriptions that block do the exact opposite of those that don't.
-It provides a way to easily exclude certain OU's or objects from sending unnecessary notifications.
+It provides a way to easily exclude certain OUs or objects from sending unnecessary notifications.